michaelmorley1/File-Integrity-Monitor-FIM-/README.md

 - Create a new baseline of file hashes.
 - Monitor file integrity based on an existing baseline.
 - Detect changes and deletions in monitored files.
-- User-friendly menu for easy operation.

 ## Prerequisites

 - PowerShell ISE for executing the script.
-- Windows OS (Tested on Windows 10).
+- Windows OS (Tested on Windows 11).

 ## Usage